danielb42/whiteflag/README.md

 func main() {
     wf.Alias("x", "first",  "The first number.")
     wf.Alias("y", "second", "The second number.")
+    wf.SetIntDefault("y", 42)

     // we don't do a FlagPresent() check on x und y before Get'ting them so
-    // the program will exit if not both flags are specified, thus making
+    // the program will exit if x is not specified, thus making x 'required'.
-    // x and y 'required' flags
+    // For a missing y flag, the default value of 42 would be used.

     x := wf.GetInt("x")
     y := wf.GetInt("y")